UConn Health Easing COVID-19 Restrictions: Guidelines and Resources for All Employees

 Prior to a clinical provider’s referral of a COVID-19 positive patient to the Division of Infectious Diseases, please carefully review UConn Health’s patient inclusion and exclusion criteria, which is outlined below.
 Of particular note: these medications are indicated for patients with a symptom onset of ≤ 7 days and documented PCR test positivity within 5 days of anticipated administration.

 Please note that in addition to the inclusion criteria, availability of the monoclonal therapies will be based on our drug supply, which may be severely limited at times.
 Also, some patients may be ultimately excluded following further onsite clinical assessment.

 Steps for Providers to Take if They Have a Qualifying Patient

 Step 1: Talk to your patient first about his or her positive test result.

 Step 2: Verify the patient’s inclusion criteria for monoclonal antibody therapy before discussing the treatment possibility with him/her.
 Be sure to discuss UConn Health’s new therapy offering is on a limited basis and reinforce that even if eligible the patient may not be able to receive the medication due to limited supplies.
 Notify the patient that, should he or she be able to receive the therapy, they will receive a phone call from UConn Health and will be asked to come in the following day for the infusion.
 If the patient does not receive a call, it means that she/he will not be able to receive the therapy, either because it was determined that she/he did not meet the qualifying criteria, or because supplies were not sufficient.

-Step 3: Once you have confirmed patient eligibility and interest in the infusion therapy, enter a referral order in Epic for “Ambulatory Referral for COVID Therapeutic Infusion.”
+Step 3: Once you have confirmed patient eligibility and interest in the infusion therapy, enter a referral order in Epic for “Ambulatory Referral to UT Therapeutic Infusion.”
 This will place the patient on a report for follow up by the infection disease nurse.